 Better Performance

 Rust server hosting gives you a powerful server with more speed and bandwidth.
-Moreover, they have data centers all throughout the globe, and you will be allocated to the server closest to your location.
+Moreover, they have data centres throughout the globe, and you will be allocated to the server closest to your location.

 More uptime and less latency